Mimicry: Living and non-living models

 In its broadest definition, mimicry can include non-living models.
 The specific terms masquerade and mimesis are sometimes used when the models are inanimate, and the mimicry's purpose is crypsis.
 For example, animals such as flower mantises, planthoppers, comma and geometer moth caterpillars resemble twigs, bark, leaves, bird droppings or flowers.
 In addition, predators may make use of resemblance to harmless objects in aggressive masquerade, to enable them to approach prey.
 This wolf in sheep's clothing strategy differs from the more specific resemblance to the prey in aggressive mimicry, where the prey is both model and dupe.

 Many animals bear eyespots, which are hypothesized to resemble the eyes of larger animals.
 They may not resemble any specific organism's eyes, and whether or not animals respond to them as eyes is also unclear.
 The model is usually another species, except in automimicry, where members of the species mimic other members, or other parts of their own bodies, and in inter-sexual mimicry, where members of one sex mimic members of the other.

 Types

 Many types of mimicry have been described.
 An overview of each follows, highlighting the similarities and differences between the various forms.
 A typology of mimicry is often based on function with respect to the mimic (e.g., avoiding harm).
-Some cases may belong to more than one class, e.g., automimicry and aggressive mimicry are not mutually exclusive, as one describes the species relationship between model and mimic, while the other describes the function for the mimic (obtaining food).
+Some cases may belong to more than one type, e.g., automimicry and aggressive mimicry are not mutually exclusive, as one describes the species relationship between model and mimic, while the other describes the function for the mimic (obtaining food).
 The terminology used has been debated, as typologies have differed or overlapped; attempts to clarify definitions have led to the partial replacement of old terms with new ones.